fbpx

 Third Stage

-The first of these stages is the knowledge of vulnerability that the episode has created.
-The person no longer suffers from the beliefs, delusions or other symptoms.
+The first of these stages is the knowledge of vulnerability that the first episode of psychosis has created.
+The person no longer suffers from the beliefs, delusions, or other symptoms.
 However, knowing what happened to them and that their minds are vulnerable to disorder can be destabilizing, especially if it is the first time the person has suffered from an episode of psychosis.

 The individual may struggle to cope with their own feelings about what happened as well as the way that the society around them views psychosis and the reaction of friends and family.